giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 You can override these defaults by setting your per cluster configuration in the form of a ConfigMap named `ingress-nginx-user-values` in the management cluster.

-The page [App configuration reference]({{< relref "/vintage/getting-started/app-platform/app-configuration/index.md" >}}) contains more information how to set user defined configuration for the ingress NGINX controller.
+The page [App configuration reference]({{< relref "/vintage/getting-started/app-platform/app-configuration/index.md" >}}) contains more information how to set user defined configuration for the ingress nginx controller.

-### Where is the user values ConfigMap
+### Where's the user values ConfigMap

 Given the cluster you are trying to configure has id: `123ab`